STANDARDS OF EXCELLENCE

 K. Exhibitors may not enter a ring until directed by the steward.

-L. Unsportsmanlike, abusive or threatening behaviour physical, verbal or written will not be tolerated and the offender will be barred from the remainder of the show.
+L. Unsportsmanlike, abusive or threatening behaviour physical, verbal or written will not be tolerated and the offender may be barred from the remainder of the show.
 These offences may result in the offender being barred from further shows and/or loss of or refusal of renewal of membership.

 M. Discrimination against exhibitors with physical and/or mental disabilities will not be tolerated.
 All exhibitors are expected to be tolerant of their fellow competitors.
 Discriminatory behaviour is unsportsmanlike and offences will be subject to the afore mentioned penalties and if deemed warranted by the director/s, will be referred to the independent adjudication committee for further discussion.